jagprog5/dev-guide/README.md

 ...
 ```

-is WAY easier and WAY safer than constructing the api calls yourself
+The above is significantly safer and easier than than constructing the api calls
-via manual string manipulation + unmarshalling the rest responses:
+yourself via manual string manipulation + unmarshalling the rest responses:

 ```go
 url := cfg.BitbucketURL + "/repositories/" + cfg.BitbucketWorkspace